 - Only new books are eligible.
 No public domain books.

 - Sales are reported the day it goes live and royalty payments follow the normal schedule.

 Clearly this doesn’t work for those that have tight timeframes, or those that do not plan pre-release marketing.
-But I like to think of it as a reward for good planning.
-Perhaps we’ll start seeing more self-publishers emphasizing this aspect of the publishing process to take advantage of Kindle Pre-Order.

 Here are two articles about planning that you might enjoy:

 - The 2020 Guide to Amazon Fees and Royalties for Kindle eBooks and KDP Print

 - Kindle eBook Royalties: 70% vs. 35% and 6 Essential Things You Need to Know